MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/smb/voice/what-to-buy.md

 |United Kingdom                     | 1200                                |
 |United States                      | 3000                                |

+Calls between the United States and Canada are domestic calls.
+You don't need to add the International Calling Plan to place calls between these two countries.

-### International Calling Plans
+### International Calling Plan

-International Calling Plans let users call phone numbers outside their country or region.
-Business Voice doesn't include International Calling Plans for every user but they can be purchased as an add on.
+The International Calling Plan lets users call phone numbers outside their country or region.
+Business Voice doesn't include the International Calling Plan for every user but it can be purchased as an add on.

 When you think about whether to buy a user an International Calling Plan, check to see how often they make international calls and how much time they spend on them.
 This is important because, when you purchase an International Calling Plan, you're paying for a certain number of minutes up front.
 If a user doesn't use up all of the minutes in a month, the remaining minutes are discarded at the beginning of the next month.
 If it's likely that a user won't use up all the minutes provided by an International Calling Plan, don't buy one and instead use Communications Credits (coming up in the next section).